Katwa: Kartik Larai

-Katwa and its surrounding areas are especially well known for their raucous Kartik Puja, colloquially known as Kartik Larai (Larai means "battle" in Bengali).
+Katwa and its surrounding areas are especially well known for their peaceful Kartik Puja, colloquially known as Kartik Larai (Larai means "battle" in Bengali).
 The object of worship is the boy-faced deity, Kartik in reference to the youth of the deity.
-In the greater Katwa area, over 250 separate organizations organize pujas and unofficially compete with each other over the sophistication of the theme or the sculpture of the deity.
+In the greater Katwa area, over 250 separate organizations organize pujas and joyfully compete with each other over the sophistication of the theme or the sculpture of the deity.
 After the day of the puja, the deities are paraded in carnival throughout town on their way to be ritually submerged in the nearby Hooghly River.
-The processions usually feature loud music and dancing, leading to a town-wide, festival-like ambiance (jovially named ladai or battle) enjoyed by all participants and spectators.
+The processions usually feature religious music and dancing, leading to a town-wide, festival-like ambiance (jovially named ladai or battle) enjoyed by all participants and spectators.

 Transportation

 Highway

 Katwa is served by WB State Highway 6,also known as STKK Road, connecting Katwa to Suri, Birbhum in north and Nabadwip, Kalna City, Bansberia and Grand Trunk Road in south, and WB State Highway 14 connecting Katwa to Balgona, Bardhaman, Guskara, National Highway 19(previously known as National Highway 2) in the west and Palashi in the east.
 The closest bridge crossing over the Hooghly River is at Gouranga Setu at Nabadwip-Mayapur (41 km away).South Bengal State Transport Corporation(SBSTC),North Bengal State Transport Corporation(NBSTC) and private operators operate buses from Asansol, Baharampur, Bolpur, Esplanade, Krishnanagar, Ranaghat, Kalyani, Malda, Raiganj and Siliguri.
 Katwa is well connected by bus with numerous places all around.
 Most of the buses arrive and leave from Katwa bus stand.